emiliobongiorno/backend-nestjs-challenge/README.md

 - Data should be moved from tests to an external file
 - Generic method should be used to mock endpoints
 - Error handling could be improved (I.E handle already existing user error)
-- A Seed migration would be useful to have an already working app with data
-- The ORM is being used with Synchronize instead of migrations.
-Migrations would be the best option
 - Coveralls token should not be included in git

 ## Techs